 About the Event

-In its annual tradition, the City of Somerville will kick off the New Year on Tuesday, Jan.
-1, 2018, with a reenactment ceremony for the anniversary of the "Grand Union" flag-raising ceremony at Prospect Hill Park.
+In its annual tradition, the City of Somerville will kick off the New Year on Wednesday, Jan.
+1, 2020, with a reenactment ceremony for the anniversary of the "Grand Union" flag-raising ceremony at Prospect Hill Park.
+Important note: the park is currently closed for renovations, so the event will be held along Munroe St. adjacent to the park.
+The road will be closed during the morning events.
 A processional led by a re-enactor portraying General George Washington on horseback will leave from the City Hall Concourse at 11:30 a.m., followed by a ceremony at Prospect Hill Park.
 As always, members of the public are invited to participate, and are encouraged to wear traditional colonial clothing.

 The annual ceremony commemorates the raising of the nation's first official flag, featuring thirteen red and white horizontal stripes, atop Prospect Hill on New Year's Day, 1776.
 At the time, Prospect Hill was a key site in a string of fortifications created by Washington and the Continental Army in their siege of British troops in Boston during the first year of the American Revolution.